 Here’s What You Need:

-*Marking Pen or Pencil
+*Marking Pen and Ruler

 Hi!
 I'm Ashlee, and I love to create all kinds of lovely things!
-I spend my days creating and thrifting with my amazing hubby, three crazy cats, one very spoiled dog, and eight adorable chickens.
+I spend my days creating and thrifting with my amazing hubby, a crazy cat, one very spoiled dog, and seven adorable chickens.
 Follow along with me for a heap of DIY projects, everything I just adore, and a healthy dose of vintage goodness.